StanchykAF/battleship8x8/README.md

 # Battleship 8x8

+The purpose of this exercise is to train you to work with wrapper classes and their static methods.

+Estimated workload of this exercise is _3 hours_.

+### Description
-Implement methods in [Battleship8x8](src/main/java/com/epam/rd/autotasks/Battleship8x8.java) class.
+Please, implement methods in [Battleship8x8](src/main/java/com/epam/rd/autotasks/Battleship8x8.java) class.

 Battleship8x8 represents a 8x8 map for [Battleship game](https://en.wikipedia.org/wiki/Battleship_(game)).
 An important detail is that Battleship8x8 uses a `ships` field of long type to store ships locations and a `shots` field of long type to register shots.

 Fields of long type value store 64 bits each.
 Consider them as 8 rows per 8 cells.